 Prior to scheduling an initial closing, the applicant shall submit all documentation required by CHFA.
 Refer to the CHFA website for a sample initial closing checklist and standard closing requirements.
-CHFA will hold weekly conference calls during the initial closing process to ensure the timely receipt of all required documentation.
-All development team members, including the applicant's legal counsel, will participate in the weekly conference calls.
-Should CHFA elect to retain external, third-party legal services to assist with the initial closing, the cost for such services may be included in the development budget.
+If necessary and beneficial, CHFA may hold weekly conference calls during the initial closing process to ensure the timely receipt of all required documentation with the participation of appropriate development team members.
+If CHFA elects to retain external, third-party legal services to assist with the initial closing, the cost for such services may be included in the development budget.

-Prior to commencement of construction, CHFA shall conduct a preconstruction meeting with the applicant/mortgagor and other applicable members of the development team.
-For more information on the preconstruction meeting or the initial closing process refer to the Construction Guideline: Project Planning & Technical Services Review and the Pre-Construction Meeting Agenda on the CHFA website.
+Prior to commencement of construction, CHFA shall conduct a pre-construction meeting with the applicant/mortgagor and other applicable members of the development team.
+For more information on the pre-construction meeting or the initial closing process refer to the Construction Guideline: Project Planning & Technical Services Review and the Pre-Construction Meeting Agenda on the CHFA website.